GaryYyq/marvel-soccer-team/README.md

 Please use "npm install" to install all the dependencies and then use "npm start" to run the app.

 Alternatively, using docker can run the file.
-After intalling docker, run "docker build -t marvel-soccer-team" and then run "docker run -p 8080:80 marvel-soccer-team".
+After installing docker, run "docker build -t marvel-soccer-team" and then run "docker run -p 8080:80 marvel-soccer-team".
 The app can be visited at http://localhost:8080